Rackspace Monitoring FAQ

 Is this service available globally or only in the US only?

 Rackspace Monitoring is a global product supported in both the US and the UK.
 Our UK data center can process alerts on its own if the link between the US and UK goes offline, and other data centers act as safety nets in case of localized data center failure.
-No matter what, your monitoring service will remain functional.
+No matter what, your monitoring service remains functional.

 What is a monitoring zone?